Skip to main content

 What is the penalty for missing the Business Registration renewal deadline in Hong Kong?

 Failing to apply for business registration within one month of commencing operations, or failing to renew on time, is a criminal offence under the Business Registration Ordinance (Cap.
 310).
 The maximum penalty is a fine of HKD 5,000 and up to one year's imprisonment.
 The IRD first adds a HKD 300 surcharge to an overdue demand note; persistent non-payment escalates to prosecution.
-Renewal notices are sent by post roughly one month before expiry, but the obligation to renew on time rests with the business owner regardless of whether the notice is received.
-[1]
+The obligation to renew on time rests with the business owner regardless of whether the renewal notice is received.
+[1] [2]

 Why does my Hong Kong company receive two large tax demands at the same time?